 Roaccutane might have liberated me from chronic acne but top London aesthetician Renee Lapino is the lady responsible for my near pore-less skin, a nose devoid of blackheads and tighter jowls and jawline.
-Now a senior practitioner at The Cosmetic Skin Clinic (CSC), it was time to catch up with one of In Style magazine’s judge for their Best Beauty Buys on her international career as a skincare expert, and what all her patients want to know – her personal beauty routine.
-Read on for the truth about skincare myths and the most beauty wisdom you’ll ever get for free.
+After a career move that takes her full-time as an independent facialist, it was time to catch up with one of In Style magazine’s Best Beauty Buys 2018 judge.
+We talk about her international career as a skincare expert and what all her patients really want to know – her personal beauty routine.
+After all, her personal mantra is “if you change your skin, you will change your life”.
+Read on for the best beauty wisdom you’ll ever get for free.

 1. What made you get into aesthetics and how long have you been practicing?